Exaether/ZOOT/README.md

 After cloning the repo and installing dependencies with `npm install`, you can run the server with `npm run dev`.
 The production version can be built with `npm run build`.
 Note that i'm running ZOOT on the same server as Slumber Bridge.
 If you're not running your own instance of Slumber Bridge, you'll need to change its adress from localhost to my public adress (Which I don't have yet).
+This can be ddone in the `src/lib/consts.js` file.

 # What will ZOOT become?